 Could Reduce Allergy Symptoms

 As if kimchi didn’t already have enough health benefits, it may even help with your allergy symptoms!
 Some of the strains of lactobacilli found in kimchi may help suppress an overactive respiratory response that many of us who suffer from allergies experience.
-See what other foods can help fight allergies.
+This kimchi grilled cheese recipe can help you get started on enjoying all of the health benefits kimchi offers.
+Plus, see what other foods can help fight allergies.